nicosommi/tpipe/README.md

 All mappings are functions that returns values or promises.

 ### Input mappers
-An input mapping receives the input message to accumulate and the other arguments received by the callee.
+An input mapping receives the input message to accumulate and the other arguments sent by the caller.

 ```javascript
 // value example